Concerns over detainees' lost property

 Another incident saw a detainee released "in error" in December 2017.

-The Home Office said it did not discuss individual cases but the error in question was "quickly rectified and the detainee was returned to detention."
+The Home Office said it did not discuss individual cases but the error in question was "quickly rectified and the detainee was returned to detention".